The fundamental principles of modern web design

 Visual hierarchy and typography

-Three levers to create this hierarchy:
+Three levers for creating this hierarchy:

-Size: important elements are larger; it's mathematical
+The size: important elements are larger, it’s mathematical

 Font weights: bold text naturally captures attention before regular text